nondejus/ibmwatson/README.md

 ## Documentation
 You can access the documentation by selecting API Reference in the Watson menu (**Watson -> API Reference**).

+Here is the complete documentation for the [language translation service](https://cloud.ibm.com/apidocs/language-translator)

 ## Questions
 If you are having difficulties using the APIs or have a question about the IBM Watson Services, please ask a question on [dW Answers](https://developer.ibm.com/answers/questions/ask/?topics=watson)